How to Become a Clinical Health Psychologist

 Psychologist

-Psychologists are doctorate-level professionals who study human behavior and therapeutic approaches.
+Psychologists typically hold graduate degrees and may work in research, applied, or clinical settings.
+Independent practice as a psychologist generally requires a doctoral degree and state licensure.
 A psychologist can specialize in a variety of areas.
 Some are research-based, while others focus on clinical interaction.
-Pursue your interests in brain science, environmental, organizational, counseling, forensic or developmental psychology.
+Pursue your interests in brain science, environmental, organizational, counseling, forensic, or developmental psychology.
 As a psychologist, you can help individuals with mental and behavioral disorders maintain or improve their well-being.

 Applied Behavior Analyst

 Behavior analysts work with clients to develop appropriate treatment plans to decrease unwanted behaviors and emphasize desirable behaviors.
-While many behavior analysts assist clients with Autism Spectrum Disorder, they also will work as occupational therapy assistants, drug and alcohol counselors and psychological assistants.
-They typically work with educators, medical professionals and family members to provide treatment for clients.
+While many behavior analysts assist clients with Autism Spectrum Disorder, they may also work with people in other populations, depending on their training and practice setting.
+They typically work with educators, medical professionals, and family members to provide treatment for clients.

 Social Worker

 Social workers provide essential services to disadvantaged groups to improve their situations.
-A master’s in social work is required to become a licensed social worker.
-To work directly with clients in a therapeutic setting, graduates must obtain an additional license, licensed clinical social worker.
+A master’s in social work is typically required for clinical social work licensure, although social work credentials and license titles vary by state.
+To work directly with clients in a therapeutic setting, graduates must obtain the appropriate clinical social work license required by their state.
 This level requires hours of supervised clinical work after completion of the master’s program.
-Due to the demand for social workers mentioned above, online classes make it easy for students to juggle demands on their time while completing the online MSW program.
+Given the demand for social workers mentioned above, online classes make it easier for students to manage time commitments while completing the online MSW program.

 Marriage and Family Therapist

-An MFT degree prepares students for a career as a marriage and family therapist offering professional mental health care for couples, families and individuals.
-In addition to direct counseling, a therapist may also be involved in case management, insurance utilization reviews, community education and support with other healthcare providers.
-Requirements for the number and types of hours students must accrue will vary by the state.
+A master’s or doctoral degree in marriage and family therapy (MFT) or in a related field acceptable to the state prepares students for a career as a marriage and family therapist, providing professional mental health care to couples, families, and individuals.
+In addition to direct counseling, a therapist may also be involved in case management, insurance utilization reviews, community education, and support with other healthcare providers.
+Requirements for the number and types of hours students must accrue will vary by state.

 Mental Health Counselor